Quickstart: Deploy Bicep files by using GitHub Actions

 values.
 Make sure you don't have an extra comma at the end of the last line, for example, the tenantId

-line in the preceding example, or else it will result in an invalid JSON file.
-You will get an error during the deployment saying "Login failed with Error: Content is not a valid JSON object.
+line in the preceding example, or else it results in an invalid JSON file.
+You get an error during the deployment saying "Login failed with Error: Content isn't a valid JSON object.
 Double check if the 'auth-type' is correct."

 Configure the GitHub secrets